phonowell/genshin-impact-script/doc/en/recording.md

 50 esc:up
 ```

-Lines starting with `#` represent comments and will not be parsed and executed.
+Lines starting with `#` are comments and will not be parsed and executed.
+Inline
-Inline comments are not currently supported.
+comments are currently not supported.

 Lines starting with `@` represent special markers, and the current special
 markers are as follows: